Devp00l/pwt/README.md

 Building requires `kiwi-ng` to be available in the system.

+Images can be built using the `build.sh` script.
+By default, the build will be named `pwt` and will be available in `build/pwt/`.
+The script takes an argument for a build name (e.g., `build.sh pwt-foo`).
+Images can be found in `build/<buildname>/_out`.

-Running the 'build.sh' script will generate an image in `build/_out`.
-This script will, at some point, ask the user for the root password.
-This is because `kiwi-ng` requires root to work :shrug:
+The script should either be run as root, or the password will be requested at some point during execution.
+This is because `kiwi-ng` requires root to work
+:shrug:

 USAGE